-14 Unique Gift Ideas for Avid Travelers
+14 Unique Gift Ideas For Avid Travelers

 9. A Toiletry Bag

 There is a lot that goes into finding a great toiletry bag.
-It has to be compact, easy to travel with, easy to carry, and of course, have enough compartments to carry one's toiletries.
+It must be compact, easy to carry, and have enough compartments to hold one’s toiletries.
 If you can nail this for a frequent traveler as a gift, you will always be a favorite!

 This Hanging Roll-Up Toiletry Kit is a no-brainer for gift ideas for travelers.
 I love it because it has four decent size compartments.
-And is compact enough to roll up into a convenient box shape.
-And it even has handles that make it easy to carry and possible to hang it on a door hook if needed.
-As I mentioned about the gift before this one, I am not sure this would make for a gift on its own but could make a great bundle gift with the Plane Sleeping Kit!
+It is compact enough to roll up into a convenient box shape.

+It even has handles that make it easy to carry and hang on a door hook if needed.
+As I mentioned about the gift before this one, I am not sure this would make for a blessing on its own, but it could make a great bundle gift with the Plane Sleeping Kit!

-Click here get the toiletry bag.
+Click here to get the toiletry bag.

 10. Noise-Canceling Headphones

-Have you ever been on a plane where people are talking loud around you, or a baby is crying, and all you wanted to do was sleep?
-Then you understand why noise-canceling headphones have to make the list of gift ideas for travelers.
-They're a winner every time.
-Especially if they're wireless, making it easy to relax without having it get tangled in a bag and last long enough for even the furthest trip away.
+Have you ever been on a plane where people were talking loudly around you, or a baby was crying, and all you wanted to do was sleep?
+Then, you understand why noise-canceling headphones must make the list of gift ideas for travelers.
+They’re a winner every time.
+Especially if they’re wireless, it makes it easy to relax without getting tangled in a bag and lasts long enough for even the furthest trip away.

-The Sony Wireless Noise-Canceling Headphones batteries last for up to 35 hours and charges fast.
-It even has a built-in microphone so you can answer calls, without having to take them off.
-A must-have for the frequent traveler.
+The Sony Wireless Noise-Canceling Headphones batteries last up to 35 hours and charge fast.
+It even has a built-in microphone so you can answer calls without taking them off—a must-have for the frequent traveler.

 Click here to get the noise-canceling headphones.